The Human Truth Foundation

 For more, see:

 Lithuania has some poor policies and cultural issues which cause some public health problems.
-Lithuania does better than average in its adolescent birth rate29, its food aid and health contributions and WHO compliance35 (but bad for Europe), its average life expectancy13 (but low for Europe) and in its immunizations take-up36.
+Lithuania does better than average when it comes to childhood mortality in the 2020s36, its adolescent birth rate37 (but bad for Europe), its food aid and health contributions and WHO compliance38 (but bad for Europe), its average life expectancy13 (but bad for Europe) and in delivery rate of 7x Infant Immunizations 2011-201539.
 But, things still need to improve in Lithuania.
-Lithuania does worse than average in its fertility rate16 and in its smoking rate37 (still low for Europe).
-It falls into the worst-performing 20 in its suicide rate38 (the worst in Europe).
-And finally, it is the worst in its alcohol consumption rate39.
-The number of overweight adults has increased by 14% over the last 40 years.
+Lithuania does worse than average in delivery rate of infant DTP immunizations in the 2020s40, its fertility rate17, its smoking rate41 and in the prevalence of overweight adults42.
+It sits amongst the bottom 20 for its suicide rate43 (the worst in Europe).
+And finally, it is the worst in its alcohol consumption rate44.
+The prevalence of overweight adults has increased by 14% during the last 40 years.
 Life expectancy in Lithuania improved by +5.2yrs in the 30 years from 1990, less than the global average of +7.9yrs.
 Lithuania's peak fertility rate was 2.56 in 1960.

 Life Expectancy